How to Become a Teacher in Wisconsin

 Professional Associations for Teachers in Wisconsin

-Once hired, teachers can elect to join the state's teachers union(s) which in Wisconsin include the Wisconsin Education Association Council (WEAC) or the smaller American Federation of Teachers - Wisconsin (AFT-W).
+Once hired, teachers can elect to join the state's teachers union(s), which include the Wisconsin Education Association Council (WEAC) or the smaller American Federation of Teachers - Wisconsin (AFT-W).

 Retirement Benefits for Teachers